creature/piccle/README.md

   (so people can subscribe to updates) and OpenGraph tags (which give nice embeds on social media) require a full URL.
   They won't be generated if this is not set.
 * `--debug` turns on debug mode, which adds some extra logging.
+* `--ruby-renderer` uses a rendering engine that does not require your system to have NodeJS installed (instead, it uses a [wrapper for libv8](https://github.com/rubyjs/therubyracer)).
+The output is the same, but it's much slower.

 ## Metadata Used